Anmol-Singh-Jaggi/directsync/README.md

       -trash, --use-trash   Send to trash/recycle bin while deleting/overwriting.
       -cache, --use-cache   Whether to use previously cached comparison-check result from disk.
+      -latest, --preserve-latest
+                            Whether to use the last modified time while comparing files with different content.
       -dry, --dry-run       Just simulate and report the file operations that will be performed with the current configuration.
       -no-bar, --hide-progress-bar